scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 [Guerra-Carrillo, B., Katovich, K., & Bunge, S. A. (2017).
 Does higher education hone cognitive functioning and learning efficacy?
 Findings from a large and diverse sample.
 PloS one, 12(8), e0182276. https://doi.org/10.1371/journal.pone.0182276](https://doi.org/10.1371/journal.pone.0182276)

 **Import the data:** Open SPSS and use File -\> Import Data-\> CSV or Text Data  - now check the variable types and add labels if you wish. **Careful!
-If you use "import text data" make sure you set the delimiter as "comma"** (SPSS may automatically also treat "space" as a delimiter)
+If you use "import text data" make sure you set the only delimiter as "comma"** (SPSS may automatically also treat "space" as a delimiter, so uncheck that option)

 **What to do next:**